dokc/how-to-dok/src/config/readme.md

-The cassandra yml configures how the local Cassandra instance needs to be configured.
+The cassandra.yml file configures the local Cassandra instance.
 It uses the configuration comands in `cassandra.yml` to define provisions.
 For most provisions the comment lines elaborate the configured provision.